 About Major League Rugby

-Major League Rugby is a professional sports league in its fourth season in 2021 and represents the highest level of rugby competition in North America.
+Major League Rugby is a professional sports league entering its fifth season in February 2022 and represents the highest level of rugby competition in North America.
 The League was founded in 2018 with seven inaugural teams.

 Season one introduced rugby to North America with crucial broadcast partnerships even from the very beginning.
 The gameplay was fast, hard-hitting and thrilling, a distinctly American interpretation of the international game that hooked fans.